evelynzamora/HT1-IngenieriaSoftware/README.md

 ## Hoja de Trabajo No.1
 ### Principios SOLID

-*Liskov Substitution Principle SOLUTION*
+*Open Closed Principle PROBLEM*
-- Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+- A class should be open for extension, but closed for modification.